 Although urban and rural economies have their own characteristics, disruption in urban economies due to disasters may negatively affect the demand for goods and services from fringe and outlying regions and reduce the flow of remittances to rural areas.
-On the other hand, disasters in peri - urban and rural zones may stimulate an increased influx of people into cities because rural people who were already experiencing livelihood stress chose to rebuild where they saw better prospects for their children children.
+On the other hand, disasters in peri-urban and rural zones may stimulate an increased influx of people into cities because people in rural areas who were already experiencing livelihood stress chose to rebuild in places where they saw better prospects for their children. [xxxxviii]

 The Sustainable Livelihood Approach to poverty reduction is a tool widely used by development workers for better understanding livelihood strategies and identifying ways to strengthen and improve them.
-It can also be used in the context of DRR, to analyse vulnerability according to the six different livelihood assets: natural, physical, social, human, financial and political.
+It can also be used in the context of DRR, to analyse vulnerability according to the six different livelihood assets: natural, physical, social, human, financial, and political.
 These assets together determine people's resilience.
-Resilience in this case is very specific to the community, to household level and indeed to individual women and mean.
+Resilience in this case is very specific to the community, to households, and individual women and men.

-5.2.2 Universal access to basic services
+7.2.2 Universal Access to Basic Services

-Reducing basic service deficits, including housing through innovative, decentralised solutions or building resilient infrastructure systems could impact human development, reduce the susceptibility of vulnerable groups to short and long term climate and disaster risks, and build their capacity to recover from extreme events.
+Reducing basic service deficits, including housing through innovative, decentralised solutions or building resilient infrastructure systems could impact HD, reduce the susceptibility of vulnerable groups to short- and long-term climate and disaster risks, and build their capacity to recover from extreme events.

-The recognition that access to clean water and sanitation is integral to the realisation of all human rights becomes the basis for encouraging small scale innovations for cleaning water and treating waste water, which are implementable at household or community level by the beneficiaries.
-Such solutions empower communities and improve human living conditions in rural and urban areas before large scale public infrastructure for water supply or waste removal reach under-serviced settlements.
-Decentralised energy provision through renewable sources is a mechanism that addresses energy deprivation among the rural and urban poor, while at the same time has a lower carbon footprint than centralised, fossil-fuel based energy sources.
+The recognition that access to clean water and sanitation is integral to the realisation of all human rights becomes the basis for encouraging small-scale innovations for cleaning water and treating waste water, which are implementable at household or community level by the beneficiaries.
+Such solutions empower communities and improve human living conditions in rural and urban areas before large-scale public infrastructure for water supply or waste removal reach under-serviced settlements.c Decentralised energy provision through renewable sources is a mechanism that addresses energy deprivation among the rural and urban poor, while at the same time has a lower carbon footprint than centralised, fossil-fuel based energy sources.

-5.2.3 Social protection programmes
+7.2.3 Social Protection Programmes

 Social protection programmes, which include assistance and transfers to assist poor and vulnerable people to escape poverty and manage risks and shocks, are known to do so by enabling families to maintain stable consumption and meet broader distributive goals.
-Examples of social protection for adaptation and disaster risk reduction, which combine equitable and sustainable outcomes, are found in some developing countries and are examined by Davies et al (2009).
-They include South Africa's Working for Water, part of an Expanded Public Works Programme launched in 2004 where an employment programme increased stream flows and water availability, improved land productivity and biodiversity in some ecologically sensitive areas.
+Examples of social protection for adaptation and DRR, which combine equitable and sustainable outcomes, are found in some developing countries and are examined by Davies et al. (2009).
+They include South Africa's Working for Water, part of an Expanded Public Works Programme launched in 2004 where an employment programme increased stream flows and water availability, improved land productivity, and biodiversity in some ecologically sensitive areas.

-India's Mahatma Gandhi National Rural Employment Guarantee Act (MNREGA) provides 100 days of employment on demand in rural areas; constructs infrastructure, including projects that enhance community resilience against climate change impacts; and provides a guaranteed income to combat seasonal variations in income.
-MNREGA cost about 0.5% of GDP in 2009 and benefited 45 million households, about a tenth of the labour force.
+India's MNREGA provides 100 days of employment on demand in rural areas, constructs infrastructure, including projects that enhance community resilience against CC impacts, and provides a guaranteed income to combat seasonal variations in income.
+MNREGA cost about 0.5 per cent of GDP in 2009 and benefited 45 million households, about a tenth of the labour force.